facebook/lexical/packages/lexical-website/docs/concepts/commands.md

 ## `editor.registerCommand(...)`

 You can register a command from anywhere you have access to the `editor` object, but it's important that you remember to clean up the listener with its remove listener callback when it's no longer needed.

+The command listener will always be called from an `editor.update`, so you may use dollar functions.
+You should not use `editor.update` (and *never* call `editor.read`) synchronously from within a command listener.
+It is safe to call `editor.getEditorState().read` if you need to read the previous state after updates have already been made.

 ```js
 const removeListener = editor.registerCommand(